cicero343/PopupWindowsAPI/README.md

     Local Users_Groups: Click the button to open lusrmgr.msc.
     Device Manager: Click the button to open Device Manager.
     Registry Editor: Click the button to open Registry Editor.

-# Notes

-    Ensure the GCC compiler path is correctly set in your system environment variables for the compilation to work smoothly.

 # License